evelthon/udacity-full-stack-nanodegree/P4/README.md

 `getSessionsInWishlist`, `deleteSessionInWishlist`.

 ## Task 3: Work on indexes and queries
 For this task the requirement was to create 2 additional queries.
 For this reason the following endpoint methods where created:
 1. `getFutureSessions`: List all future sessions remaining since now.
+2. `getPreConferenceSessions`: List pre-conference sessions, that's sessions occuring before the main conference starts.

+Additionally we need to query for non-workshop sessions occuring before 19:00 The problem here is that ndb queries can only have 1 inequality  filter.
+For this task the requirement was to create 2 additional queries.
+For this reason the following endpoint methods where created:
+1. `getFutureSessions`: List all future sessions remaining since now.